TIFR ADVT. NO. 2024/12

 1. Faculty positions available

 We normally consider candidates with 2-6 years of postdoctoral experience for a Reader (Assistant Professor) level position.
-If you are a senior independent investigator, we can consider you for positions at the Associate Professor or Professor level.
+If you are a senior independent investigator, we can consider you for positions at the Associate Professor level.
 For some early career applicants our Young Investigator Programme may be more appropriate.

 2. Who can apply?